openwhyd/openwhyd/docs/API.md

 `POST /api/playlist`

-To be called after the image was uploaded to Whyd.
-Upon success, this uploaded image file will be moved to Whyd's playlist images directory.
+To be called after the image was uploaded to Openwhyd.
+Upon success, this uploaded image file will be moved to Openwhyd's playlist images directory.

 The user who created the provided playlist must be logged in (based on cookie) before using this endpoint